mesonbuild/meson/docs/markdown/Subprojects.md

 ---
-short-description: Using meson projects as subprojects within other meson projects ...
+short-description: Using Meson projects as subprojects within other Meson projects ...

 # Subprojects